monome/docs/norns/study-4b.md

 a.delta = function(n,d)
   -- each encoder turn increments/decrements its position position[n] = position[n] + d
-  -- wrap position to valid LEDs: if position[n] >= 65 then
+  -- wrap position to the 64 LED range: if position[n] >= 65 then
     position[n] = 1
   elseif position[n] <= 0 then